elmerfer/CNVR/README.md

 # CNVR
-An interface to ExomeDepth to facilitate usage
+An interface to ExomeDepth to facilitate usage.
+Update